The Ducati 899 Panigale maintenance schedule and service intervals — sourced from the owner’s manual.

 Regular maintenance for the Ducati 899 Panigale

-This is maintenance that you can do yourself (though the manual says you need a dealer to do it).
+This is maintenance that you can do yourself (though the manual says you need a dealer to do these things).

 Every 1000 km/600 miles miles OR 6 months (whichever comes earlier, perform the following maintenance: